dmrl56/Monocraft-Installer/docs/DEVELOPER.md

 - **SystemUtils.java** — System command execution

 ## Packaging
+- **Default (jpackage installer):** Fonts are bundled in the JAR, JRE is bundled with the app using jlink+jpackage, creates Windows installer EXE with Start Menu shortcuts.
+Installer includes auto-launch checkbox (pre-checked) to run the app immediately after installation and directory chooser for custom install location.
+- **Alternative 1 (jpackage app-image):** Same as above but creates portable folder instead of installer
-- Fonts are bundled in the JAR and copied at runtime
-- EXE is generated with Launch4j, version info is set in `build.ps1`
+- **Alternative 2 (Launch4j):** Fonts are bundled in the JAR and wrapped in an EXE, version info set in `build-launch4j.ps1`, requires Java on target

 ## Contributing
 - Fork, branch, and PR as usual